SimicCh/AVSR-AV_Fusion_Module_for_Pre-Trained_ASR/README.md

 This repo describes the usage of our approach on the [LRS3-Ted](https://www.robots.ox.ac.uk/~vgg/data/lip_reading/) dataset with synthetic noise application from the [Musan](http://www.openslr.org/17/) dataset.
 For data pre-processing follow the instructions at [preparation](./preparation/).

 ## Training
+We follow a three stage training strategy.
+Config files for each training stage and Whisper baseline model can be found in [configs](./configs/)